 All St. Philip's students must master grade-level skills that are necessary according to the criteria established by the standard curriculum.
-Students in Pk4 through 5th grade must master St. Philip's School and Community Center's grade-level content to competently continue to the next grade level.
+Students must master St. Philip's School and Community Center's grade-level content to competently continue to the next grade level.
 The curriculum is not modified for any student, which also includes students with a Student Support Service (SSS) Plan.